-Our internal staff (Corporate and Talent Solutions professionals) and Protiviti employees are key contributors to the long-term growth of our Company.
-We are intentional in our efforts to provide a great work environment that connects said employees with opportunities to grow and supports their well-being.
-As an equal opportunity employer, we strive to provide prospects of advancement to all employees.
-In 2021, we further invested in our programs focused on employee engagement, employee well-being, skill-building, professional development, DEI, and health and safety.
-Robert Half and Protiviti regularly survey our internal staff employees to understand their priorities and perceptions of the Company; we are proud that in 2021, 85% of our internal staff and Protiviti employees indicated they would recommend our enterprise as a great place to work.
+Our internal employees across Corporate Services, talent solutions, and Protiviti are key contributors to continued success in maintaining leadership in our industry and providing exceptional service to our clients and candidates around the globe.
+We strive to be intentional in our efforts to provide a great work environment and culture that connects our employees with opportunities to grow, contributes to their success in work and life and supports their well-being.
+We are fueled by innovation in the quest to provide equal opportunity and prospects for growth and advancement to all employees.
+In 2022, we continued to invest in our programs focused on employee engagement, employee well-being, learning and development, inclusion and belonging, and health and safety.
+For example, our reimagined onboarding program, mentoring and advisory initiatives, training and certification opportunities, and robust apprenticeship and internship programs help our employees expand their skills and grow their careers.
+Robert Half and Protiviti regularly survey our internal staff employees to understand their priorities and perceptions of the Company.
+We are proud that in 2022, 94% of our internal employees said we are a great place to work, according to a third-party survey administered by Great Place to Work[®].